 - Princess Diana – A Biography of The Princess of Wales by Drew L. Crichton

 The purpose of an autobiography is to portray the life experiences and achievements of the author.
-Therefore, most autobiographies are written later in the subject’s life.
+Therefore, most autobiographies are typically written later in the subject’s life.
+It’s written from the point of view of the author, so it typically uses first person accounts to describe the story.

-They often begin during early childhood and chronologically detail key events throughout their life.
+An autobiography often begins during early childhood and chronologically details key events throughout the author’s life.
 Autobiographies usually include information about where a person was born and brought up, their education, career, life experiences, the challenges they faced, and their key achievements.

-One of the main differences between an autobiography and a biography is that autobiographies tend to be more subjective.
+One of the main differences between an autobiography vs. a biography is that autobiographies tend to be more subjective.
 That’s because they are written by the subject, and present the facts based on their own memories of a specific situation, which can be biased.
+The story covers the author’s opinions on specific subjects and provides an account of their feelings as they navigate certain situations.
+These stories are also very personal because it’s a personal account of the author’s life rather than a biography where a third party writes about a specific person.

 Examples of famous autobiographies include: